kiran-thorat09/weather_etl_using_airflow/README.md

 6)Visualize in DBeaver
 The final weather data can be explored and analyzed using the DBeaver GUI, which connects directly to the Dockerized PostgreSQL instance.

-🧱 Tech Stack
+### 🧱 Tech Stack
-Python – Data extraction & transformation
+1)Python – Data extraction & transformation

-Open-Meteo API – Source of weather data
+2)Open-Meteo API – Source of weather data

-Apache Airflow – Workflow orchestration
+3)Apache Airflow – Workflow orchestration

-PostgreSQL – Target data warehouse
+4)PostgreSQL – Target data warehouse

-Docker – Containerized deployment
+5)Docker – Containerized deployment

-DBeaver – Data exploration and visualization tool
+6)DBeaver – Data exploration and visualization tool